Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 To prevent damage to the system, the pod must be stowed during takeoff, landing and any High-G maneuvers.

-> 💡 The stowed position is held electrically
+> 🟡 CAUTION: The stowed position is held electrically
 > only and without power, the pod swings freely and gets damaged when forcefully
 > bumped into its gimbal limits.